 Please call the Box Office on 0845 401 5045 to see if group rates are available.

-Yes, there is a booking fee for tickets purchased through the Royal Albert Hall Box Office.
+Yes, there is a fee for tickets purchased through the Royal Albert Hall Box Office.

+The income covers processing costs and administration costs such as wages, ticket stock, stationary and postage.
 If a customer buys a ticket at the counter of the Royal Albert Hall, there is no booking fee.
-Group bookings are capped at £20 per booking, in addition to the 2% charge for card transactions.
+Group bookings are capped at £30.

 Due to vast number of requests we receive each year, we do not have waiting lists for any events at the Hall.
 Please feel free to contact us again closer to the time, in case of any returns.
 You can do this either online at www.royalalberthall.com or by calling the Box Office on 0845 401 5045.

 Receiving your tickets as electronic tickets is an option that can be selected during the booking process for most events at the Hall.

 The e-ticket will be emailed to you following your purchase, however if you do not receive the email within 24 hours please make sure to check your spam folder.
 Adding firstname.lastname@example.org to your address book in advance may also assist in ensuring the safe delivery of your tickets.
 You will be sent one e-ticket per seat and will need to print each ticket in advance of the performance date.

 The programme and booking procedures for the BBC Proms each year is generally announced in April, while the tickets usually go on sale in May.
 It is best to refer to the BBC Proms website for details, which can be found at www.bbc.co.uk/proms.

 Please note that owing to the huge demand for Last Night of the Proms tickets, special booking arrangements apply.
 The details surrounding this will also be available when the season is announced.